hackbinghamton/WebDevelopmentWorkshop/Intro to HTML and CSS/README.md

 In this section we will learn how to create a simple website with HTML and CSS.

 ---
+## Editing HTML
+***The below sections will be showing you different ways of using HTML -- to follow along, try writing HTML into the HTML editor on [Codepen](https://codepen.io/pen/).***

+If you'd prefer, you could create a `.html` file of your choice, and double-click it to open it in your web browser, and refresh to view your changes.

 ## HTML Basics
 Every HTML file should begin with `<html>` and end with `</html>`.
 This defines the file.
 You will notice that every time we use a tag, which is the thing with the angle brackets we just saw, we need to end it with the same thing preceded by a "`/`".